 “This man was your father.
 Why won’t you believe it?
 Don’t you want to believe it?”

 Zhivago brother smiles, “That’s inherited.”

 I don’t know what any of that means.
 Why it makes me cry?
 How I got that way.
-But it nevertheless is true, for better or worse, it is one of my obsessions.
+But it nevertheless is true.
+For better or worse, it is one of my obsessions.
 Even now, for the hundredth time, I feel the tears coming when I write about that scene.

 Until my retirement, most of my writing was on psychiatric subjects.
 It was old school psychiatry, not science, the kind that appeals to laymen.
 The pain in our hearts, forever ready to grab a hold of our happiness and end it, the mysteries of our motivations–I was drawn there.

 That is not where psychiatry has gone.
 I have great difficulties with that.
 The chutzpah of the profession is mind blowing, claiming they know a thousand times more than they do.
 The brain’s chemistry may some day provide very good solutions to our troubles, but right now psychiatrists are fooling themselves (to be generous), and more to the point, the public.
 Our knowledge is thin.
 Yes they should rightfully pride themselves that unlike dinosaurs from the last generation (meaning me) they adhere to scientific method, to hard facts, to the certainty of numbers proving the point.
-But all too often this kind of thinking provides an illusion of effectiveness and surprisingly, rigidity and an abundance of false claims.
+But all too often this kind of thinking provides an illusion of effectiveness and surprisingly, rigidity and an abundance of false claims of knowledge we don’t possess.
 The tip-off is the deference given to “experts.” .

 Experts?
 Huh?
 Who are they?
 I’d much prefer “this is my best shot.”
 That’s all any of us can offer.